n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Cockpit/README.md

 - Collection
     - Create a collection entry
     - Get all collection entries
-    - Update a collection entries
+    - Update a collection entry
 - Form
-    - Store submission of a form
+    - Store data from a form submission
 - Singleton
     - Get a singleton